nddipiazza/JRebelPf4jPlugin/README.md

  # JRebel Plugin for PF4J

- The following plugin will allow JRebel to be used with PF4J.
+ The following plugin will allow hot-deploy of PF4J plugins using JRebel.

- Without this plugin, JRebel will fail to reloading PF4J changes.
+ Without this plugin, JRebel will fail to reload PF4J changes.

  The plugin will do the following when a PF4J plugin is modified: